nick-leslie/webware-a2/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title
+## Meetup
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+A way for for wpi students to advertise there group url:a1-nick-leslie.glitch.me
 ## Technical Achievements
 - use bycrypt to securly store passwords
 - implmented server side rendering
 - used cookies to store session info

 ### Design/Evaluation Achievements
-- **Design Achievement 1**:
+I decided not to do any styling achevments